-The Bookstore sells textbooks, computer software and supplies, school supplies, backpacks, clothing, insignia items, art supplies, greeting cards, personal items, snacks and gifts.
+The Bookstore sells textbooks, school supplies, backpacks, clothing, insignia items, art supplies, greeting cards, personal items, snacks and gifts.
 Textbook rentals and digital textbooks are also available.
 Visa, Mastercard, Discover and American Express are accepted for any purchase.

 9 a.m. to 4 p.m.
 Monday through Friday.
 The Bookstore is closed weekends except for special occasions.

 Textbook and General Merchandise Refund Policy

 - Textbooks can be returned for a full refund during the first week of classes if accompanied by the original receipt and the book is in the original condition.
 During the second week of classes, refunds will be processed only if the above criteria has been met and with proof the course has been dropped.
 Shrink wrapped packages must be intact and unopened.
 No refunds after two weeks.

 - Refunds will be processed in the same manner of which they were purchased (i.e. credit card purchases will be refunded to the credit card, purchases made on the student account will be refunded to the student account)

 - Credit card refunds require original receipt AND credit card on which the purchase was charged.

 - Refund or exchange accepted within 14 days of purchase with original receipt.

 - Merchandise must be in its original condition.